 Regular appearances at conferences in Boston and surrounding areas often result in students returning to campus with esteemed awards and recognitions.
-In the last three years alone, students have won 46 awards at conferences competing against student-diplomats from the Park School, Charles River School, Milton Academy, and the Roxbury Latin School, among others.
+In the last three years alone, students have won over 50 awards at conferences competing against student-diplomats from the Park School, Charles River School, Milton Academy, and the Roxbury Latin School, among others.
 Our students experience the thrill of presenting alongside thousands of colleagues from around the globe during the Change the World International Model UN Conference, a three-day event at the headquarters of the United Nations in New York City.

 In the last 3 years, our Model UN Club has won over 50 awards

 As an academic elective, Model UN allows our students to develop negotiation strategies, improve their public speaking and communication skills, and explore current global issues firsthand.
 The experience is unscripted, so students must sharpen their interpersonal skills and react to changes and challenges in the moment in order to be successful.
 During this process, students begin to see themselves as part of a larger global community, becoming future leaders and global changemakers.